-6. What’s Your Advice for Any Up and Coming, Wannabe Digital Marketers?
+6. What’s Your Advice for Any Up and Coming, Wannabe Marketers?

-The best advice I can give is to fake that shit to make you and if you’re a woman, stop apologizing all the time.
+The best advice I can give is to fake it till make you and if you’re a woman, stop apologizing all the time.
 Apologize for nothing in your journey to greatness (just try not to be a total dick about it).

 7. What’s Something I Would Never Guess About You?

-For 6-months during 7th grade, I thought I grew a pair of testicles and was turning into a boy.
-It turns out I had a double protruding hernia and clearly paid very little attention during sex-ed...
+For 6 months during 7th grade, I thought I grew a pair of testicles and was turning into a boy.
+It turns out I had a double protruding hernia and clearly who have benefited from some sex-education.